Conduct, Rules and Guidance

 The role of Llywydd (Presiding Officer) is the single most important office in the National Assembly for Wales and mirrors the roles of Speakers and Presiding Officers in parliaments across the world.

-Laying Assembly Business and determination for proper form
+Determination for proper form

 The Assembly Timetable